FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 Branch Strategies
 -----------------

-A branch is a series of commits that are independent of any other lines of development and is typically used to develop new features for the repository.
-The default branch for the FtcRobotController repository, and its forks and clones, is 'master' (though for all newer repositories created by GitHub the default branch is called 'main').
+A `branch <https://docs.github.com/en/get-started/quickstart/github-glossary#branch>`_ is a series of `commits <https://docs.github.com/en/get-started/quickstart/github-glossary#commit>`_ that are independent of any other lines of development and is typically used to develop new features for the repository.
+The default branch for the FtcRobotController repository, and its forks and clones, is `master <https://docs.github.com/en/get-started/quickstart/github-glossary#master>`_ (though for all newer repositories created by GitHub the default branch is called `main <https://docs.github.com/en/get-started/quickstart/github-glossary#main>`_).
 Using branches judiciously can help developers collaborate on a common set of software by isolating changes, keeping the default branch clean, and providing space for feature development to iterate independent of software that's been